maxharlow/tutorials/analyse-data-with-sql/README.md

 ### Linux

-On a Debian-based Linux distribution, install Postgres and pgAdmin:
+In the terminal, use `apt-get` to install Postgres and pgAdmin:

     $ sudo apt-get install postgresql pgadmin3